East Coast Main Trunk: Kaimai Express

 In 1991, the Kaimai Express started and ran to Tauranga.
 Along with the Geyserland Express it used the Silver Fern railcars that had been used on the North Island Main Trunk line.
 The first train ran on 9 December 1991, running a morning service from Tauranga to Auckland and afternoon service from Auckland to Tauranga, taking 3½ hours.
 The times changed in 2000 to enable the introduction of the Waikato Connection commuter service between Hamilton and Auckland.
 In 2001, it was announced that the service was too uneconomic to continue, and the last service was on 7 October 2001.

 Freight

 The ECMT carries 52% of freight between Waikato and Bay of Plenty and is one of Kiwi Rail's most profitable lines.
 In 2018 163 trains a week passed under Hamilton, 90 of them on weekday nights, or evenings, 37 at weekends and 36 between 8am and 5pm, Monday to Friday.
 The line is at 70% capacity and growing.
 By 2022 the average had increased slightly to 38 trains a day.

 To provide extra capacity crossing loops were added about 2012 at Ruakura, Eureka, Motumaoho, Tamihana and Apata.
 There are 11 passing loops between Hamilton and Tauranga, 7 of them 900 m long and 4 shorter.
 In 2020 a new container terminal at Kawerau was announced.
+Delays around land transfers means the project as of late 2023 has yet to start construction.